antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 * [February 2017](https://dotnetcoredata.blob.core.windows.net/dotnetclidata/CLI_2017-02-01.csv)

  > Note: The above data runs through February 2017.
 There's some time-consuming processing and verification in place to make sure that we're not releasing any personally identifiable information.
 We're working on that process optimized and getting current data released right at the beginning of each month going forward.

-The permanent location for this data will be at http://dotnetfoundation.org/telemetry

  ## Data Insights